Emotions and human development in animation: empathy, identity and psychological growth reflected in cinema

 Fantasy and emotional reality

-Animation uses fantasy to visually represent complex and real emotions, creating accessible metaphors that help to understand abstract psychological processes.
+Animation uses fantasy to visually represent complex and real emotions, creating accessible metaphors that help understand abstract psychological processes.

 This mix allows difficult topics, such as fear or sadness, to be addressed safely and creatively, facilitating identification and emotional management in viewers of all ages.